TEALSK12/introduction-to-computer-science/culture_day_lesson_b.md

         * Topics can be assigned, chosen by students from a pre-defined list, or suggested by students and approved by instructors

     * Create a schedule of when culture days will occur and which students will present on each day
+    * Depending on how many students are in the class, and how many days you wish to allot for presentations, your pacing guide can be adjusted.

 2. Student presentations
     * Each student should give a 5-7 minute presentation on their assigned topic, followed by 8-10 minutes for Q&A